nenoch/CV/README.md

 (February 2011 to June 2011)
 *Media Planner*
 Defining "walled gardens" for Ads campaigns.
-Ideation and Implementation of presentations for clients and investors.
+Realisation of business presentations for clients and investors.

 ## Education